clowee/-TechnicalDebtRemediationTime/README.md

 * [RQ1/total_item_introduction_boxplots](RQ1/total_item_ingroduction_boxplots)

    Boxplots for the total number of TD items in the projects.
+The folder contains the boxplots with and without outliers.

 * [RQ2/boxplots_fixed_items_per_squid](RQ2/boxplots_fixed_items_per_squid)

    Boxplots for the number of fixed TD items in the projects.
+The folder contains the boxplots with and without outliers.